July Stargazing: Top Celestial Highlights

 July is all about slow evenings, warm breezes, and looking up.
 With a little patience and a bit of planning, you’ll discover that the universe is putting on a show - no ticket required.

-So grab a blanket, turn off the lights, and let the night unfold.
+Its time to grab a blanket, turn off the lights, and let the night unfold.

 .png)